2i2c-org/team-compass/projects.md

 Project management for this collaboration is in two locations:

-- [**The deployment repository**](https://github.com/utoronto-2i2c/jupyterhub-deploy) has further information about these deployments.
+- Project management: [the deployment repository](https://github.com/utoronto-2i2c/jupyterhub-deploy) has further information about these deployments.
-- **Microsoft teams**.
+- Communication: **Microsoft teams**.
 This collaboration is using the Microsoft Teams account with U. Toronto.
 If you're working on this deployment, ask for MS Teams access in the Slack.

-### Project Shepherds

-- Chris Holdgraf
-- Yuvi Panda
-- Jim Colliander

 (projects:hubs-for-all)=
 ## Hubs for All infrastructure pilot